mlresearch/v238/_posts/2024-04-18-rizvi-martel24a.md

   on the size of the transformer models needed as a function of the number of states of the target automata.
-Empirically, we perform synthetic experiments showing that transformers are able to learn these compact solutions via standard gradient-based training. "
+Empirically, we perform synthetic experiments showing that transformers are able to learn these compact solutions via standard gradient-based training.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: rizvi-martel24a
 month: 0
-tex_title: " Simulating weighted automata over sequences and trees with transformers "
+tex_title: Simulating weighted automata over sequences and trees with transformers
 firstpage: 2368
 lastpage: 2376
 page: 2368-2376